Showing posts with label Tirupattur District. Show all posts

 29th December 2019.

-This visit to this cave was a part of Temples and Hero stones Visit around Vaniyambadi in Tirupattur District, scheduled on 29th December 2019.
+This visit to this cave was a part of the Temples and Hero Stones visit around Vaniyambadi in Tirupattur District, scheduled on 29th December 2019.
 This happened to be the last heritage Visit of this year.
-It is believed that this cave was once occupied by the Jain monks and a school was functioning.
-Also this hill was called as ”Arumpavi malai”, which got corrupted to the present name of Armamalai.
-The paintings and this cave was identified during 1960’s- 70s.
-The same was recorded in the Tamil Nadu Archaeological Department web site also.
+It is believed that this cave was once occupied by the Jain monks, and a school was functioning.
+Also, this hill was called ”Arumpavi Malai”, which got corrupted to the present name of Armamalai.
+The paintings and this cave were identified during the 1960s-70s.
+The same was recorded on the Tamil Nadu Archaeological Department website also.

-On reaching the Village Malayambattu, we didn’t know the path to the cave.
-A school boy came to our rescue and he took us to this cave.
-It was about 2 KM walk on the bunds of the fields, to reach the foot hills.
-Few steps are cut on the rock and few steps are constructed to reach the Cave situated about 50 meters from the ground level.
-The cave is about 80 meter in length and 10 meter wide.
-The cave was divided in to three parts.
-The first part is empty and the surface is flat and there is no beds found.
-We found a Lotus pedestal with 10th to 11th Century Tamil inscription.
-There is also three pieces of a Dwarapalaka’s bas-relief carved on a flat stone.
+On reaching the village of Malayambattu, we didn’t know the path to the cave.
+A schoolboy came to our rescue, and he took us to this cave.
+It was about a 2 km walk on the bunds of the fields to reach the foothills.
+A few steps are cut on the rock, and a few steps are constructed to reach the Cave situated about 50 meters from the ground level.
+The cave is about 80 meters in length and 10 meters wide.
+The cave was divided into three parts.
+The first part is empty, the surface is flat, and there are no beds found.
+We found a Lotus pedestal with a 10th to 11th-century Tamil inscription.
+There are also three pieces of a Dwarapalaka’s bas-relief carved on a flat stone.

-The second part of the cave, rooms are constructed with mud and unbaked bricks.
-The walls are raised up to the ceiling about 3 meter high.
-The rooms are small and difficult to live within.
+In the second part of the cave, rooms are constructed with mud and unbaked bricks.
+The walls are raised up to the ceiling, about 3 meters high.
+The rooms are small and difficult to live in.

 The third part of the cave’s surface is not uniform.
-The ceilings has the patches of paintings similar to Sittannavasal and Bagh Caves.
-Only few patches are recognizable like, flowers, leaves, lotus, a man, a bird etc..
-The Colours like, red, green, blue, black and white are used.
+The ceilings have patches of paintings similar to Sittannavasal and Bagh caves.
+Only a few patches are recognizable, like flowers, leaves, a lotus, a man, a bird, etc. The colours like red, green, blue, black, and white are used.

-The cave is now being used as a cattle shed and Bar by the drunkards.
+The cave is now being used as a cattle shed and a Bar by the drunkards.

-1. How the cave was identified as Jains Cave ?.
+1. How was the cave identified as the Jain Cave ?.

-2. Only with the two fragments of Sculptures, is it possible to judge a monument existed in that cave ? ( No other structures are found )
+2. Only with the two fragments of the Sculptures is it possible to judge a monument that existed in that cave?
+(No other structures are found)

-3. May be the paintings can be compared with Sittannavasal.
-But this may not be a proof to come to a conclusion that the cave belongs to Jainism.
+3. Maybe the paintings can be compared with Sittannavasal.
+But this may not be proof to come to a conclusion that the cave belongs to Jainism.

 Experts are requested to throw some light on this.